-- peer review of data processing and modelling - Data entry procedures standardized SOP, data checking verification routine. - Data storage on partitioned drives and backed up - The recent Kalahari Metals drilling program has yet to dispatch samples. - Kalahari Metals Drill collar coordinates are captured by GPS - Diamond holes predominantly inclined and have been surveyed. - The grid system used is WGS84 Zone 34S. ΑII reported coordinates are referenced to this grid. - Topographic control is based on airborne geophysical survey data collected at 15m resolution.
+- Kalahari Metals Drill collar coordinates are captured by GPS - Diamond holes are predominantly inclined and have been surveyed. - The grid system used is WGS84 Zone 34S.
+All reported coordinates are referenced to this grid. - Topographic control is based on airborne geophysical survey data collected at 15m resolution.
 Quality is considered acceptable. - Historic Drill collar coordinates were captured by GPS. - Diamond, Percussion & RC holes varied from vertical to inclined.
 No survey data is available. - The grid system used was WGS84 Zone 34S.
-All reported coordinates are referenced to this grid. - Elevation control on the AEM survey relied on Novatel DL-V3L1L2 with post-processed differential correction conjunction with an SF-11/C and SF00 laser altimeters
+All reported coordinates are referenced to this grid. - Elevation control on the AEM survey relied on Novatel DL-V3L1L2 with post-processed differential correction in conjunction with an SF-11/C and SF00 laser altimeters